vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 I started doing hand gripper exercise in July 2023 and have been ramping up slowly in terms of both the strength of the gripper and the duration of closing.
 I use 100 lb, 150 lb, and 200 lb metal hand grippers.
-See [here](hand-gripper-exercise-with-history.md) for more details, including reasons for skipping.
+See [here](hand-gripper-exercises-with-history.md) for more details, including reasons for skipping.

+Starting December 2025, I also occasionally swap in [dynamometer grip strength](dynamometer-grip-strength-with-history.md) instead of hand gripper exercise.
+This is more for benchmarking than strength-building, so I am not making a separate section on it in this document.

 ## Dead hang